preconstruct/preconstruct/site/docs/configuration.md

 This is a project-level option: configure it in the root `package.json`, not in the `preconstruct` config of an individual workspace package.
 Each workspace package still defines its own top-level `imports` field though.

-The `exports` feature must be enabled for packages using this option. `preconstruct.exports.envConditions` cannot be used at the same time because the package's `imports` field becomes the source of build conditions.
+The `exports` feature must be enabled for packages using this option.

 Preconstruct supports `imports` entries with: